Tan Lay Leng

 He also raised friends to provide superb hospitality.
 They had countless chats over tea with me and sent encouraging stories and scriptures to our chat group.
 I was loved into my second year in the wilderness.
 I was lavished with extravagance.
 I made several overseas trips to visit friends who were doing missions work in Japan, Korea and China.

 At the start of the third year without a regular income, I succumbed to the temptation of making things happen in my own strength.
 I applied to teach in a school and was given a verbal acceptance.
 The very next day, I received a call.
 The school decided to offer the post to another candidate.
-When this door closed, I experienced mixed feelings.
-Of excitement that God had something else in mind for me.
-But at the same time questioned Him: “How long I must wait?
+When this door closed, I experienced mixed feelings of excitement that God had something else in mind for me but at the same time I questioned Him: “How long must I wait? “

 God began to open my eyes at the seminars and conferences I attended that waiting is good for me because I had the time to seek Him to know what He wants me to do and to go do it!
 When I play my part, together with other awakened ones in the body of Christ, we are aligned with God’s kingdom purposes and we then move on our God-given kingdom assignments.